 If you think that yogurt making is out because you don’t have a yogurt maker, guess what, you can still make yogurt!
 Here are 10 ways to culture yogurt without a yogurt maker.

-Fresh vanilla bean, or your favorite spices and cacao nibs will take this recipe over the top and make a rich and decadent nutrient-rich dessert.
+Here's a delicious and beautiful yogurt and granola parfait that's fun for guests or a simple breakfast.
+Fresh vanilla bean, a sprinkling of cinnamon and cacao nibs will take this recipe over the top and make a rich and decadent nutrient-rich dessert.

-This basic recipe is really dynamic, you will end up making this recipe every week and keep it as a staple.
+With this basic soy yogurt recipe you just might end up making it every week and keep it as a staple.
 Enjoy!

 I'd love to hear your feedback in the comments below for this Homemade Soy Yogurt recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking